 The mystery angle of this series makes it stand out, since there aren’t very many anime series that fit into the mystery genre.

 Overall, I like the storytelling that’s used for Case Closed.
 The only real complaint I have is that quite a few of the mysteries are murder mysteries.
-While there are occasionally other kids of mysteries (such as kidnappings, vandalism, and extortion), the vast majority of the mysteries appear to be murder cases.
+While there are occasionally other kinds of mysteries (such as kidnappings, vandalism, and extortion), the vast majority of the mysteries appear to be murder cases.

 I also think that Gosho Aoyama did a fantastic job creating the characters for his manga series, and that the anime director did a great job of bringing these characters to life.
 The combination of the characters and the storytelling work together to make Case Closed an enjoyable series to watch.